Head Start (program)

 Launched in 1965 by its creator and first director Jule Sugarman and Bernice H. Fleiss, Head Start was originally conceived as a catch-up summer school program that would teach low-income children in a few weeks what they needed to know to start elementary school.
 The Head Start Act of 1981 expanded the program.
 The program was revised and reauthorized in December 2007.
 As of late 2005, more than 22 million children had participated.
-The current director of Head Start is Dr. Bernadine Futrell.
+The current acting director of Head Start is Tala Hooban.